RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

-Complexity is generally understood to refer to such things as the size of a society, the number and distinctiveness of its parts, the variety of specialized social roles that it incorporates, the number of distinct social personalities present, and the variety of mechanisms for organizing these into a coherent, functioning whole.
+Complexity is generally understood to refer to such things as the size of a society, the number, and distinctiveness of its parts, the variety of specialized social roles that it incorporates, the number of distinct social personalities present, and the variety of mechanisms for organizing these into a coherent, functioning whole.
 Augmenting any of these dimensions increases the complexity of a society.
 Hunter-gatherer societies (by way of illustrating one contrast in complexity) contain no more than a few dozen distinct social personalities, while modern European censuses recognize 10,000 to 20,000 unique occupational roles, and industrial societies may contain overall more than 1,000,000 different kinds of social personalities (McGuire 1983; Tainter 1988).
 1

 As a simple illustration of differences in complexity, Julian Steward pointed out the contrast between the native peoples of western North America, among whom early ethnographers documented 3,000 to 6,000 cultural elements, and the U.S. Army, which landed 500,000+ artifact types at Casablanca in World War 11 (Steward 1955).
 Complexity is quantifiable.

-For over 99% of the history of humanity we lived as low-density foragers or farmers in egalitarian communities of no more than a few dozen persons (Carneiro 1978).
+For over 99% of the history of humanity, we lived as low-density foragers or farmers in egalitarian communities of no more than a few dozen persons (Carneiro 1978).
 Leslie White pointed out that such a cultural system, based primarily on human labor, can generate only about 1/20 horsepower per capita per year (White 1949, 1959).
 From this base of undifferentiated societies requiring small amounts of energy, the development of complex cultural systems was, a priori, unlikely.
 The conventional view has been that human societies have a latent tendency towards greater complexity.
 Complexity was assumed to be a desirable thing, and the logical result of surplus food, leisure time, and human creativity.
 Although this scenario is popular, it is inadequate to explain the evolution of complexity.
-In the world of cultural complexity there is, to use a colloquial expression, no free lunch.
+In the world of cultural complexity, there is, to use a colloquial expression, no free lunch.
 More complex societies are costlier to maintain than simpler ones and require higher support levels per capita.
 A society that is more complex has more sub-groups and social roles, more networks among groups and individuals, more horizontal and vertical controls, higher flow of information, greater centralization of information, more specialization, and greater interdependence of parts.
 Increasing any of these dimensions requires biological, mechanical, or chemical energy.
 In the days before fossil fuel subsidies, increasing the complexity of a society usually meant that the majority of its population had to work harder (Tainter 1988, 1992, 1994a, 1995a, 1995b).

 Many aspects of human behavior appear to be complexity averse (Tainter 1995b).
 The so-called "complexity of modern life" is a regular complaint in popular discourse.
-Some of the public discontent with government stems from the fact that government adds complexity to people's lives.
+Some of the public discontent with government stems from the fact that the government adds complexity to people's lives.
 In science, the Principle of Occam's Razor has enduring appeal because it states that simplicity in explanation is preferable to complexity.

 Complexity has always been inhibited by the burdens of time and energy that it imposes, and by complexity aversion (which is no doubt related to cost).
 Thus explaining why human societies have become increasingly complex presents more of a challenge than 'Is customarily thought.
-The reason why complexity increases is that, most of the time, it works.
-Complexity is a problem solving strategy that emerges under conditions of compelling need or perceived benefit.
+The reason why complexity increases is that most of the time, it works.
+Complexity is a problem-solving strategy that emerges under conditions of compelling need or perceived benefit.
 Throughout history, the stresses and challenges that human populations have faced have often been resolved by becoming more complex.
 While a complete review is not possible here, this trend is evident in such spheres as: